 1. Educate Yourself About Anxiety

+The first step in how to help someone with anxiety is to try to understand it.
 More than 40 million American adults live with chronic anxiety.
 It’s the most commonly experienced mental health condition in the US.
 Though it’s a highly treatable condition, sadly only about one-third of those with an official anxiety disorder diagnosis receive the treatment they need to manage their anxiety and live a full life.

 There are various classifications of anxiety disorders, including generalized anxiety disorder (GAD), panic disorder, social anxiety disorder (SAD), and post-traumatic stress disorder (PTSD), to name a few.

 Education is key if we want to get better at anything in life.
-This is especially true when looking for ways to help a loved one deal with the symptoms of their chronic anxiety.
+This is especially true when looking for ways to help a loved one deal with the mental or physical symptoms of their chronic anxiety.
 It can be extremely helpful to learn as much as possible about how to help someone with anxiety disorder.
 You can start by teaching yourself about what causes anxiety, common symptoms of anxiety, and effective management techniques.

 Don’t just learn by yourself, either.
 Learn alongside the person with anxiety who you’re hoping to help.
 They need to know just as much information about their condition as you do.
 It might be helpful if they learn about some lifestyle changes that might help them decrease the frequency and intensity of their symptoms and improve their quality of life.